 Hi, I'm Dominik.
 While working with Next.js, I realized that Next.js is enabling a paradigm shift.
 The frontend and the backend are moving closer together.
 This unlocks a completely new category of tightly integrated services.

 They still live in a world where frontend and backend are miles apart.
 Segregated by location of execution.

 So I set out to build drastically better tools.
 To take advantage of these new capabilities.

 This journey has led me to create HappyKit Flags, a feature flagging service for your Next.js applications.
 Request access below to get started for free while HappyKit is in beta.
 I hope you'll enjoy it as much as I do.

-HappyKit is currently in open beta.
-HappyKit Flags has already served over 100 million feature flags and I'd love for it to serve your feature flags as well!
+HappyKit Flags has already served way over 100 million feature flags and I'd love for it to serve your feature flags as well!
 The setup is dead-simple and using HappyKit is completely free for private projects.
 Request access now as we're gradually letting users in.